7.1 Standing Committees and Standing Subcommittees.

 c.
 They shall consider budgetary implications for policies in their areas of responsibility and make appropriate recommendations to the Faculty Senate and the administration regarding University priorities.

 d.
-They shall annually review sections of the Officers' Handbook pertaining to their areas of concern and make recommendations for revision.
+They shall annually review sections of University governance documents, such as the University Manual, pertaining to their areas of concern and make recommendations for revision.

 e.
 They shall consult with and provide advice to the administration, student groups, etc., in their areas of responsibility when requested to do so.
 Policy proposals generated as a result of these consultations shall be presented to the Faculty Senate for consideration and action.